John Hackworth: St. Louis City SC

 In October 2021, Hackworth was named director of coaching for Major League Soccer expansion club St. Louis City SC.

 On January 14, 2022, it was announced that Hackworth would serve as interim head coach for the club's MLS Next Pro side for its inaugural 2022 season.
 In 2023, Hackworth returned to his role as Director of Coaching for the MLS side's inaugural season, replaced as head coach of City 2 by Bobby Murphy.

 On July 1, 2024, Hackworth was named the interim head coach for St. Louis City SC after the club let go of head coach Bradley Carnell.
 Hackworth served in the role until the club named Olof Mellberg permanent head coach on November 26, 2024, at which point Hackworth returned to his role as technical director for the club.
 Upon Mellberg's firing on May 28, 2025, St. Louis City 2 head coach David Critchley was named interim head coach for the MLS club while Hackworth returned to City 2 as the club's interim coach.

+Naval Academy

+On December 5, 2025, Hackworth was named the head coach for the Navy Midshipmen men's soccer team, becoming just the seventh head coach in the 105-year history of the program.